 Certifies that:

-1. The vehicle types listed in attachment to this Certificate are in compliance with the provisions of paragraph 7. of Appendix 1 to Annex 11 of this Regulation relating to the in-use performance of the OBD system under all reasonably foreseeable driving conditions;
+1. The vehicle types listed in attachment to this Certificate are in compliance with the provisions of paragraph 7. of Appendix 1 to Annex 11 to this Regulation relating to the in-use performance of the OBD system under all reasonably foreseeable driving conditions;

 2. The plan(s) describing the detailed technical criteria for incrementing the numerator and denominator of each monitor attached to this Certificate are correct and complete for all types of vehicles to which this Certificate applies.